Which lizard species can you find in Nevada? I was astounded to learn that different species of lizards exist in Nevada and the United States.

 19. Long-tailed Brush Lizard

-It is possible to see long-tailed brush lizards in Nevada, Arizona, California, and Mexico.
-Their tails, which are twice as long as their bodies, gave rise to their names.
+Long-tailed brush lizards can be seen in Nevada, Arizona, California, and Mexico.
+Their tails, twice as long as their bodies, gave rise to their names.

-They can virtually be seen on trees or in shrubs.
-Their tan or gray hue aids in their ability to blend in with the branches while they wait for their prey to pass.
+They can be virtually seen on trees or shrubs.
+Their tan or gray hue helps them blend in with the branches while they wait for their prey to pass.

 Rather than creating burrows in the sand, these lizards are more arboreal, spending much of their time on the tips of trees.